Cheerazar/phase_0_unit_1/week_3/1_git_started/my_solution.md

-- Push files to a remote repository git add * or specific_filename.ext (* will add all files that have been modified from the current commit to the repository, whereas you can also add a specific file if that's all you want to add at the time) git commit -m "Appropriate present tense message for what was accomplished" git push
+- Push files to a remote repository git add . or specific_filename.ext (* will add all files that have been modified from the current commit to the repository, whereas you can also add a specific file if that's all you want to add at the time) git commit -m "Appropriate present tense message for what was accomplished" git push

+- Fetch changes
+If branch location unknown/not remembered git remote -v git fetch (remote location) Fill in the remote location with the information gained from the previous command

+- Commit locally
+git add . or specific_filename.ext (* will add all files that have been modified from the current commit to the repository, whereas you can also add a specific file if that's all you want to add at the time) git commit -m "Appropriate present tense message for what was accomplished"

 ## Release 5: Errors you encountered
 1. Error